 This conclusion has profound consequences.
-We have already shown that there are fundamental nonlinearities inherent in the system, some of which originate from human behavior-either as human components within the system or at the command level.
+We have already shown that there are fundamental nonlinearities inherent in the system, some of which originate from human components within the system below command level or at command level.
 Of course, we expect that the deterrence system might be susceptible to physical accidents (even an accidental nuclear detonation) or component-level human error, as displayed in the lost bomber incident during the Cuban missile crisis.
 These are what we might call single-point or single-cause failures.
-However, when nonlinear interactions exist in the system, it is possible that the simple reduction of response of a component rather than an outright failure could lead to unexpected responses elsewhere in the system that could ultimately lead to failure.
+However, when nonlinear interactions exist in the system, it is possible that the simple reduction of response of a component rather than an outright failure could lead to unexpected responses elsewhere in the system leading to failure.
 And finally, nonlinearities in the system that can cause failure of nuclear deterrence must also, in principle, allow for a system failure when no individual component in the system has failed.

-We need only refer to the history of airline transport accidents to see that many catastrophic failures were attributable to "pilot error" when human error in decision-making after some relatively minor mechanical problem led to loss of the aircraft.
-The system-level failure is analogous to a series of pilot decisions that appear rational in and of themselves but lead to the loss of the aircraft nonetheless.
-These are the kinds of system failures that cannot be ruled out a priori; only careful analytical representation and analysis can establish the absence or existence of such potential failures in any particular complex system.
+We need only refer to the history of airline transport accidents to see that many catastrophic failures were attributable to "pilot error" when human error in decision-making on the occasion of some relatively minor mechanical problem led to loss of the aircraft.
+The system-level failure that we speak of here is analogous to a series of pilot decisions that appear rational in and of themselves but lead to the loss of the aircraft nonetheless.
+These are the kinds of system failures that cannot be ruled out a priori; only careful analysis can establish the absence or existence of such potential failures in any particular complex system.